f-droid/fdroidserver/README.md

 	brew install fdroidserver

 For Arch-Linux is a package in the AUR available.
-If you have installed `yaourt` or something similiar, you can do:
+If you have installed `yaourt` or something similar, you can do:

 	yaourt -S fdroidserver